jensguballa/andyBee/doc/screenshots.md

 > [<img src="screenshots/map.png" alt="Drawing" style="width: 200px;"/>](screenshots/map.png)

 The following screenshot shows how a cluster is expanded when clicking on it.
+Additionally, the popup is shown when clicking on a geocache marker.
 > [<img src="screenshots/map2.png" alt="Drawing" style="width: 200px;"/>](screenshots/map2.png)

 The following screenshot shows the minimum distance clearance (161 meters) around each geocache on the map.